-What are the benefits of a membership in professional organizations?
+What are the Benefits of Joining a Professional Association?

 We believe joining a professional association or organization is one of the best things you can do!
+Professional Organizations not only provide useful information about your chosen field, but they also enhance your professional development and provide endless networking opportunities.
+Additionally, may also provide monetary returns such as tuition assistance through private grants and fellowships.
 Read on for more:

 No matter what your chosen field of study, as a graduate student you want to remain in the mainstream of your desired field.
 Of course there are numerous ways that this could be accomplished – networking, trade and professional journals, etc. However, one great way to draw on all of those resources is to join a professional association.

 Thanks to ever-growing digital technologies, information abounds.
 But sometimes sifting through the tons of information available can be mind-boggling, not to mention time consuming.
 Professional associations publish journals, newsletters, and websites with invaluable information on up-to-date issues and developments in your specific field of interest.
-Professional associations frequently also coordinate professional development conferences replete with industry related trade shows and facilitated networking opportunities.
+This organizations frequently also coordinate professional development conferences replete with industry related trade shows and facilitated networking opportunities.

 Recalling the adage “knowledge is power,” even membership in professional associations tangential to your field may be beneficial.
 Case in point: One organization with which GradSchools.com has developed a professional relationship is The National Association of Graduate Admissions Professionals (NAGAP).
 NAGAP is committed to serving the needs and interests of graduate admissions professionals; the symbiotic nature of the relationship is fairly obvious.

 A teeny sampling of prominent professional associations will show you the breadth, and possible overlaps, available:

 - American Psychological Association

 - American Marketing Association